 Remember it’s not just about losing less either!
 If you’d placed a winning scalp, there’s less money passing through the market meaning it’d take longer to get your winning bet matched.
 And of course, the more time the trade is open, the more risk there is of something going wrong.

-Scalping betting exchanges is often as hard as you make it.
+Scalping Betfair is often as hard as you make it.
 Most people come into trading betting exchanges via matched betting or just plain punting.
 That’s fine but the urge is to have this compulsion to bet again and again without any real edge over the market.
 It doesn’t matter if you’re scalping or swing trading, you won’t get rich behaving like that.

 Take your time, check out the resources mentioned in this post and free videos on YouTube.
 Knowledge is paramount.